 If you’re after a little more privacy, Bald Rock Creek Campground may be the better alternative.

 Whilst Castle Rock provides somewhat grassy sites, at Bald Rock Creek they all seemed gravel or dirt-based and surrounded by trees.
-It definitely looked like the more popular campground of the two, especially for tent-based camping as there are plenty of sites where you can actually get your car onto your site.
+It definitely looked like the more popular campground of the two, especially for tent-based camping as there are plenty of sites where you can get your car onto your site.

 You’ll have access to the same type of amenities at Bald Rock Creek (hot showers, flush toilets, etc.) as you do at Castle Rock.
 As with almost every national park in Queensland, take your rubbish home.
 No bins are provided.